 Loch Ness is an impressive lake in its own right.
 Created by glaciers from the Ice Age and the Great Glen fault, Loch Ness is a large deep-water lake that cuts through the Scottish highlands in a nearly straight 23-mile path.
 Even to this day, the Loch serves a vital role in Great Britain’s power grid (hydroelectricity) and transportation (as part of a canal system that connects both Scottish coasts).
 In addition, the lake has a rich ecology.

 However, it’s also the home of a lingering legend, the Loch Ness Monster (aka Nessie).
 Although the legend is rather old, its popularity of late has taken on a new dimension.
 Cryptozoologists flock to the loch, as do wealthy philanthropists willing to dump a fortune on expeditions to find the elusive creature.

-Thus as the second decade of the 21st century nears its end, how should the public view Nessie?
+As the second decade of the 21st century has ended, how should the public view Nessie?
 To put it bluntly, it’s time everybody moved on from the beast and accept it for what it is: a wonderful legend of a bygone era.

 Brief History of Nessie

 Nessie is not a new phenomenon.
 Legends of a lake monster have been around for centuries.
 The first “recorded” sighting dates back to the 6th century.
 St. Columbia was the person responsible for that initial sighting.
 He was in the area hoping to convert the local clans to Christianity.